Dangerous Exile: Plot

 In 1795, the Duke Philippe de Beauvais smuggles his own son into the prison cell where Louis XVII is kept.
 Thus Louis XVII can escape unnoticed to England.
 Unfortunately the aerostat, steered by Duke Philippe de Beauvais, lands accidentally on a remote island.
 There an American spinster, Virginia Traill, takes care of the strange child.
 She finds the dauphin profoundly traumatised and not interested in becoming a king.
-Meanwhile, Louis' uncle in Vienna has declared himself the new French king.
+Meanwhile, Louis' uncle Louis XVIII in Vienna has declared himself the new French king.
 In order to safeguard his claim on the throne, he sends assassins who shall murder the dauphin.

 Being unaware of the exchange, he has Richard de Beauvais killed.
 But now the dauphin's torturers recognise that they have been deceived.
 Informed by a message of an English spy they send a ship to the island where the real dauphin hides.
 They attack the house of Virginia Traill and stop at nothing to detect the dauphin's hiding-place.